BxCppDev/bxdecay0/README.rst

 The ``bxdecay0-run`` program
 ============================

-``bxdecay0-run`` is a standalone  program which generated decay events from a  BxDecay0 driver and  stores them in  ASCII files using  a very simple format.
+``bxdecay0-run`` is a standalone  program which generates decay events from a  BxDecay0 driver and  stores them in  ASCII files using  a very simple format.
 The files can be  thus easily parsed by  some external program or read by the provided ``bxdecay0::event_reader`` class.